parthjdabhi/Ultimate-AdBlock/README.md

 Ad + Tracker (Content) Blocker for iOS & OSX written in Swift, using the new Content Blocker API for fast blocking.
 Blocks hostnames and css items.

 The project is in active development.
-Basic blocking is working fine but the filters.json needs a couple of more filters before it is a good replacement for the popular existing ones.

 ## Filters
 Ultimate AdBlock uses a couple of filters;